-Cut down on 'carbs' to reduce body fat, study authors sayJune 6th, 2011 in Health /
+Cut down on 'carbs' to reduce body fat, study authors sayJune 6, 2011 in Medicine & Health / Health

 A modest reduction in consumption of carbohydrate foods may promote loss of deep belly fat, even with little or no change in weight, a new study finds.
 Presentation of the study results will be Sunday at The Endocrine Society's 93rd Annual Meeting in Boston.

 When paired with weight loss, consumption of a moderately reduced carbohydrate diet can help achieve a reduction of total body fat, according to principal author Barbara Gower, PhD, a professor of nutrition sciences at the University of Alabama at Birmingham.